 Some of the most common toxins include those that cause respiratory depression resulting in cardiac arrest.
 Examples include opioids, benzodiazepines, and ETOH.
 The focus of support for cardiac arrest caused by this type of toxin should focus on support of airway and ventilations and administration of antidotes when indicated.
 (See Disordered Control of Breathing Page)

 Reversing agent for benzodiazepines: Romazicon

 Some other medications can become toxic and increase the risk of the development of Torsades de Pointes (polymorphic VT).
 These include antiarrhythmics such as amiodarone and sotalol, tricyclic antidepressants, and calcium channel blockers.

-Medication overdose or toxicity may also increase the risk for bradyarrhythmias.
-Medications to consider when bradyarrhythmias are present include calcium channel blocker’s, Beta-adrenergic blockers, digoxin, opioids, clonidine, cholinesterase inhibitor’s, and succinylcholine.
+Medication overdose or toxicity may also increase the risk of bradyarrhythmias.
+Medications to consider when bradyarrhythmias are present include calcium channel blockers, Beta-adrenergic blockers, digoxin, opioids, clonidine, cholinesterase inhibitors, and succinylcholine.

 Support of circulation while an antidote or reversing agent is obtained is of primary importance.
 Poison control can be utilized to obtain information about toxins and reversing agents.